-A brief argument in favor of helping out the business down the street.
+A brief argument in favor of helping out the lawn care competition down the street.

 Hey Clippers!
 Dave Tucker here with a somewhat controversial topic: fraternizing with the enemy.
 To be more specific, we’re talking about whether you should educate your competition.

 It may seem counterintuitive to give your competitors a helping hand.
 But some CLIP users believe sharing your wisdom—especially with the newer folks—can benefit the entire lawn care industry.

 New lawn care businesses are notorious for pricing too low.

 Anyone who’s been in lawn care for a few years knows the curse of the brand-new business.
 Lots of newbies under-charge by a pretty hefty margin—and steal your loyal customers!

 Of course, those guys usually figure out pretty quick that they need to raise their prices if they want to stay in business.
 And lots of your customers will come back when they realize you do better work.
 But some CLIP users think you can avoid this entire process by teaching the new guys a thing or two.
 When everyone is charging a fair price, then your customers can make decisions based on proximity.
 And you’re not stuck in constant pricing battles!